andrewg-felinemenace/cybernetic-civic-pacification/README.md

 cybernetic-civic-pacification
 =============================

-Docker image of Fedora 20 + KLEE + AFL + Radamsa + other fuzzing tools
+Docker image of Fedora + KLEE + AFL + Radamsa + other fuzzing tools

+Please note the Dockerfile is a prime counter example for secure, reproducable Dockerfile builds.